Chart Color Schemes

 Recent residential development output has been above average within Mundijong when compared nationally

-AreaSearch analysis of ABS building approval numbers allocated from statistical area data shows Mundijong averaged around 11 new dwelling approvals annually over the past five financial years, totalling an estimated 57 homes.
-As of FY-26, 13 approvals have been recorded.
-Each dwelling built has resulted in an average of 3 new residents per year between FY-21 and FY-25, reflecting robust demand that supports property values.
-New homes are being constructed at an average value of $423,000, indicating developers target the premium market segment with higher-end properties.
+AreaSearch analysis of ABS building approval numbers in Mundijong indicates an average of around 11 new dwelling approvals annually over the past five financial years.
+This totals an estimated 57 homes.
+In FY-26 so far, 13 approvals have been recorded.
+Each year, approximately three new residents are gained for each dwelling built, reflecting robust demand that supports property values.

-This financial year has seen $5.4 million in commercial approvals, suggesting the area's residential character.
-Compared to Greater Perth, Mundijong shows approximately 63% of construction activity per person and ranks among the 72nd percentile of areas assessed nationally.
-All new construction has been comprised of detached dwellings, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+The average construction cost value of new homes is $423,000, indicating developers target the premium market segment with higher-end properties.
+This financial year has seen $5.4 million in commercial approvals, suggesting Mundijong's residential character.
+Compared to Greater Perth, Mundijong shows approximately 63% of the construction activity per person and ranks among the 72nd percentile of areas assessed nationally.

-With around 173 people per dwelling approval, Mundijong shows characteristics of a growth area.
-Future projections estimate Mundijong adding 134 residents by 2041 based on the latest AreaSearch quarterly estimate.
-Current construction levels should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.
+All new construction consists of detached dwellings, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+With around 173 people per dwelling approval, Mundijong exhibits characteristics of a growth area.
+Future projections estimate Mundijong will add 127 residents by 2041 based on the latest AreaSearch quarterly estimate.
+Current construction levels suggest housing supply should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development